Last Updated on September 18, 2025 by Maged kamel

 We have (3x2x1)=6 permutation matrices for the 3×3 matrix.
 6 sketches showing these arrangements in the next slide image.

-What is a permutation matrix P12?
+What is a permutation matrix P213?

-Such a matrix when multiplied by any other matrix will create a new matrix where the first row of the new matrix is the second row in the original matrix and the new second row is the first row of the original matrix.
-A given example of the multiplication of a permutation matrix P12 with a matrix 3×3 is shown in the next slide image.
+Such a matrix, when multiplied by any other matrix, will create a new matrix where the first row of the new matrix is the second row in the original matrix and the new second row is the first row of the original matrix.

-This is a link to the next post which will be Permutation matrix-part 2.
+This is a link to the next post, which will be Permutation matrix-part 2.

 This is the Omni calculator for estimating various items of linear algebra -LU Decomposition Calculator.